optic-neuritis-lyme-disease

 What is optic neuritis in Lyme disease?

-How is optic neuritis from Lyme disease different from MS-related optic neuritis?
+How is Lyme optic neuritis different from MS-related optic neuritis?

-Lyme-associated optic neuritis typically presents as bilateral, painless, and progressive, while MS-related optic neuritis is usually unilateral, painful, and acute.
-However, patients with MS can also develop Lyme disease, complicating diagnosis.
+Lyme optic neuritis often presents as bilateral and progressive, while multiple sclerosis–related optic neuritis is typically unilateral, painful, and acute.
+However, both conditions can occasionally overlap.

 How is Lyme-associated optic neuritis treated?

-Treatment typically includes intravenous antibiotics (such as ceftriaxone) for 2-4 weeks, sometimes combined with corticosteroids if significant swelling is present.
+Treatment typically includes intravenous antibiotics such as ceftriaxone for 2 to 4 weeks.
+Corticosteroids may be used when significant optic nerve swelling is present.

 Do patients recover vision after treatment?